Get A Quote

 Romex vs MC cable

 Electrical cable options vary widely, with unique types used in specific applications.
-Therefore, choosing the right type of cable is one of the essential tasks installers need to take on before initiating a project.
-Two types of cables that may be commonly used, especially in residential applications, are Romex and MC cabling.
+Therefore, choosing the right cable type is one of the essential tasks installers must take on before initiating a project.
+Romex and MC cabling are two types of cables that may be commonly used, especially in residential applications.
 While both are approved for use in residential applications by National Electrical Code (NEC) regulations, these cables each have unique features to consider for installation.

 what is MC cable